To the Manor Born: Radio episodes

+Controversy

+The character of Richard de Vere, and his fictional company Cavendish Foods were reportedly a thinly veiled dig at businessman Sir James Goldsmith and his company Cavenham Foods.

 Home releases

 All three series, including the 1979 and 2007 Christmas specials, of To the Manor Born have been released in the UK (Region 2).
 The first series and the 1979 Christmas special were released on 5 May 2003, followed by Series Two on 29 December 2003 and Series Three on 14 June 2004.
 The DVDs feature an interview with Peter Spence.
 The 2007 Christmas special was released on Region 2 DVD on 11 February 2008.

 The complete original series was released in a boxset in the United States and Canada (Region 1) on 15 June 2004.

 All ten of the radio shows were released in collected form via iTunes in 2020.

 In Australia (Region 4), all three seasons and a complete series boxset have been released.
 Also the 25th Wedding Anniversary Special.